Cato-the-bold/cs6163-Designing-Parallel-Algorithms/README.md

 2) AllToAllPersonalized() that performs the all-to-all-personalized communication primitive using integers.

-I implemented an in-place alogrithm that completely works on the orginal data, but it is still 45% lower than the standard APIs.
+I wrote an in-place alogrithm that only process the orginal chunks, but it is still 45% lower than the standard APIs.

+##Project3:
+cancelled by Dr. Luke.